edmundgray/Registry-Services-Backend/README.md

 ## The Spreadsheet includes data that can be imported into the Core and Extension Models

 ## The Word doc explains how the database works

+## Look at the file ConnectionStringSecretsSetup.md to hide your ConnectionString from the code